eernstg/dep-configured-imports/DEP-configured-imports.md

 * `dart.platform=server`
 * `dart.feature.io=true`

-Compilers like dart2js must ensure that the same values are available at compile time and at runtime.
+Compilers like dart2js must ensure that the same values for these environment defintions are available at compile time and at runtime.

 A compilation should target a specific platform.
 The available libraries are triggered by the platform choice, and the output will only work on that platform.
 Compiling with dart2js, dart2dart or create_snapshot will generate code for the platform being targeted for deployment.

-The boolean flags only exist for features where availability actually differ between recognized platforms, and are only set if the feature is available (since the test `== "true"` works the same for being absent as for having any non-`"true"` value).
+The boolean flags (those with value `"true"`) are only created for features where availability actually differ between recognized platforms, and are only set if the feature is available (since the test `== "true"` works the same for being absent as for having any non-`"true"` value).

 Platforms can be added in the future, but tools need to support them.
 A compiler like dart2js cannot target a platform that it doesn't know.
 A list of known platforms could be kept in a central location, listing platforms by names and unavailable features.